prototypefund/reproducible-website/_docs/randomness.md

 value can be read from some file, a changelog or the version control system.

-When Link-Time Optimizations are turned on, GCC users will write random identifiers to binary objects it creates.
+When Link-Time Optimizations are turned on, GCC users will write random identifiers to binary objects they create.
 Using `-frandom-seed` can be used for this particular case.
 As it will hash arbitrary data, passing the file name should work in most cases.